sophttan/hev-simulations/analytic-solutions.md

 $$P(\text{secondary infection}) = 1 - (1-(risk_{h}+risk_{c}-risk_{h}risk_{c}))^{7} = 0.25$$

 Ex.
 Assume there are 2 infectious people in the population, 1 in household 1 and 1 in household 2, at 2 months in an outbreak.
 Assume there have been no other notable infections in the population.
-Estimate the probability of seeing at least 1 household infection in household 1.
+Estimate the probability of seeing at least 1 household infection in household 1 at 3 months.

 $$n = \text{average household size} = 4.5$$
 $$\beta_{p} = 0.09$$